O. J. Simpson: Verdict and aftermath

-Immediate reaction to the verdict was known for its division along racial lines: a poll of Los Angeles County residents showed that most African Americans there felt justice had been served by the "not guilty" verdict, while the majority of whites and Latinos opined that it had not.
-According to a 2016 poll, 83% of white Americans and 57% of black Americans believe Simpson committed the murders.
+Immediate reaction to the verdict was known for its division along racial lines: a poll of Los Angeles County residents showed that most African Americans there felt justice had been served by the verdict, while the majority of whites and Latinos opined that it had not.
+NBC News wrote that "Black residents in parts of Los Angeles spilled out onto the street, cheering and passing celebratory drinks", and that similar scenes happened across the country.
+In 1994, 22% of Black respondents to a poll believed Simpson was guilty, as opposed to 63% of white people.
+A 2016 poll showed that 57% of Black Americans and 83% of white Americans believed Simpson was guilty.
+This change was partially caused by the verdict of Simpson's later civil trial.